3M (NYSE:MMM) Updates FY 2024 Earnings Guidance

-3M (NYSE:MMM – Get Free Report) issued an update on its FY 2024 earnings guidance on Tuesday morning.
+3M (NYSE:MMM – Get Free Report) updated its FY 2024 earnings guidance on Tuesday.
 The company provided earnings per share guidance of 9.350-9.750 for the period, compared to the consensus earnings per share estimate of 9.810.
 The company issued revenue guidance of $31.5 billion-$32.1 billion, compared to the consensus revenue estimate of $32.4 billion.
 3M also updated its FY24 guidance to $9.35-9.75 EPS.

-3M (NYSE:MMM – Get Free Report) last issued its earnings results on Tuesday, January 23rd.
-The conglomerate reported $2.42 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $2.31 by $0.11.
-3M had a negative net margin of 22.59% and a positive return on equity of 47.18%.
-The business had revenue of $8.01 billion for the quarter, compared to analysts’ expectations of $7.69 billion.
-During the same quarter in the previous year, the firm posted $2.28 EPS.
-The business’s revenue for the quarter was down 1.1% compared to the same quarter last year.
-As a group, equities research analysts anticipate that 3M will post 9.11 EPS for the current fiscal year.
+3M (NYSE:MMM – Get Free Report) last released its quarterly earnings results on Tuesday, January 23rd.
+The conglomerate reported $2.42 earnings per share for the quarter, topping analysts’ consensus estimates of $2.31 by $0.11.
+3M had a positive return on equity of 47.18% and a negative net margin of 22.59%.
+The firm had revenue of $8.01 billion during the quarter, compared to the consensus estimate of $7.69 billion.
+During the same quarter in the prior year, the firm posted $2.28 EPS.
+The business’s revenue was down 1.1% on a year-over-year basis.
+On average, equities research analysts expect that 3M will post 9.11 EPS for the current year.

 Institutional Investors Weigh In On 3M

-Hedge funds have recently modified their holdings of the business.
-Arvest Trust Co.
-N A bought a new stake in shares of 3M during the 2nd quarter valued at $230,000.
-Industrial Alliance Investment Management Inc. purchased a new position in shares of 3M during the 3rd quarter valued at $226,000.
-Laidlaw Wealth Management LLC purchased a new position in shares of 3M during the 4th quarter valued at $225,000.
-ERn Financial LLC purchased a new position in shares of 3M during the 4th quarter valued at $220,000.
-Finally, Covestor Ltd lifted its stake in shares of 3M by 73.0% during the 1st quarter.
-Covestor Ltd now owns 1,275 shares of the conglomerate’s stock valued at $190,000 after buying an additional 538 shares in the last quarter.
+Institutional investors and hedge funds have recently made changes to their positions in the stock.
+Financial Freedom LLC bought a new stake in 3M in the 4th quarter valued at $25,000.
+First Capital Advisors Group LLC. bought a new stake in 3M in the 2nd quarter valued at $47,000.
+Pacific Center for Financial Services bought a new stake in 3M in the 1st quarter valued at $52,000.
+PCA Investment Advisory Services Inc. bought a new stake in 3M in the 2nd quarter valued at $56,000.
+Finally, Milestone Investment Advisors LLC bought a new stake in 3M in the 1st quarter valued at $68,000.
 Institutional investors own 65.24% of the company’s stock.

 About 3M